In This Article

 "My all-time favorite is Biologique Recherche Lotion P50," explains Covert.
 "It exfoliates, purifies, and regulates excess sebum, while speeding up the natural exfoliating process and regenerating the epidermis.
 Skin is balanced and hydrated after use with a visibly smoother and even skin tone."

 "This is a salicylic acid-based toner great for acne-prone skin," says Shah.

-"It contains a ferment complex that helps brighten and soothe the skin," says Zeichner.
+Miracle Water is great because it "contains a ferment complex that helps brighten and soothe the skin," says Zeichner.

 For dry skin, Jaliman recommends Lancome's toner, which is packed with hydrating ingredients like glycerin and honey.